NIH-NICHD/Kids-First-INCLUDE-Elements-of-Style-Workflow-Creation-Maintenance/docs/classes/day-4-workflow-development/building-a-nextflow-workflow.md

  - the [output](https://www.nextflow.io/docs/latest/process.html#outputs) which is anything ending in `_fastqc.zip` or `_fastqc.html` which will go into a `fastqc_results` channel
  - the [script](https://www.nextflow.io/docs/latest/process.html#script) where we are running the `fastqc` command on our `reads` variable

-We can then run our script with either the following command:
+We can then run our workflow with the following command:
 ```bash
 nextflow run fastqc.nf --reads testdata/test.20k_reads_1.fastq.gz -with-docker fastqc
 ```

-or as we noted

-We are using the image I had pushed to the Seven Bridges Image repository -- in the next session I will walk through how that is done.
+We are using a docker image I previously had pushed to the Seven Bridges Image repository -- in the next session I will walk through how that is done.

 By running Nextflow using the `with-docker` flag we can specify a Docker container to execute this command in.
 This is beneficial because it means we do not need to have `fastqc` installed locally on our laptop.
 We just need to specify a Docker container that has `fastqc` installed.